-When automated cars outnumber "ordinary" cars, how will this affect the premiums on vehicles that are not ADAS-equipped?
+When automated cars outnumber "ordinary" cars, how will this affect the premiums on vehicles that are not ADASequipped?

 I think there is a lot of paranoia around that.
 You have to consider the dynamics of road accidents.

-If your car was the last manual vehicle on the road, statistically you would still

-Driving Insurance Group (ADIG), of which I am the Chairman.
+If your car was the last manual vehicle on the road, statistically you would still Within the Association of British Insurers (ABI), we formed the Autonomous Driving Insurance Group (ADIG), of which I am the Chairman.

-When we started discussing these issues, we were of the opinion that there would be fewer motor insurance be less likely to have an accident than you would now, because all the other cars would be autonomous with safety features to avoid a collision with you.
+When we started discussing these issues, we were of the opinion that there would be be less likely to have an accident than you would now, because all the other cars would be autonomous with safety features to avoid a collision with you.